deargle/deargle.github.io/class/cu/2019/fall/info_sec_mgmnt/final-exam-review.md

 This is a structure to help guide you in your study -- it is not an all-inclusive guide.

-If I make substantial updates to this guide, I will write about it on the #final_guide_changelog slack channel

-Let’s use the #final_exam_prep slack channel for q & a about things on this guide.

 # Introduction to the class

 * Kinds of Attackers